jmurray0/cbrsec-obsidian-vault/Vocabulary/Cybersecurity/Defending/Investigation/Security Information and Event Management (SIEM).md

-A software system that collects and analyzes security alerts, logs, and other realtime and historical data from security devices on the network.
+A software system that collects and analyzes security alerts, logs, and other real-time and historical data from security devices on the network.